Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Amortized variational inference for posterior measure

 \subsection{Pathwise Zakai equation}

 Building on the robust filter viewpoint, for $\mathbb{P}_Y-a.e.$ observation path $y$, we first derive a parabolic PDE that governs the evolution of an unormalized conditional density as a functional of a deterministic observation path in the following proposition.
+A standard route is through the unnormalized (Zakai) functional $\rho_t^y$ and the Kallianpur-Striebel normalization,